tdg5/stats-learning-notes/chapter-03-linear-regression.md

 $$ \normalsize \hat{y} = \hat{\beta_{0}} + \hat{\beta_{1}}x_{1} +
 \hat{\beta_{2}}x_{2} + \ldots + \hat{\beta_{p}}x_{p} . $$

-However it should be noted that these predictions will be subject to three types of uncertainty.
+However, it should be noted that these predictions will be subject to three types of uncertainty.

 1. The coefficient estimates, $$ \hat{\beta}_{0}, \hat{\beta}_{1}, \ldots,
 \hat{\beta}_{p}, $$ are only estimates of the actual coefficients $$ \beta_{0},